IEntin/ClientServer/README.md

 cd project_root\
 ./server

-in a separate client terminal\
+in another client terminal\
 cd project_root\
 ./client

 To run the server outside of the project create a directory, copy server binary,\
-make a soft link to the project_root/data directory, copy server' ServerOptions.json\
+make a soft link to the project_root/data directory, copy ServerOptions.json\
 to this directory, and issue './server' command.

-Similarly for the client.
-Create a directory, copy binary client, make a soft link to data\
+Similarly for the client: create a directory, copy binary client, make a soft link to data\
 directory, copy ClientOptions.json, and run './client'.

 No special requirements for the hardware.\